Anti-Film School’s 10 Best Grindhouse Movies Ever!

 10.)
 I Spit on Your Grave (1978)

 Israeli director Meir Zarchi’s stunningly graphic rape/revenge flick has become one of the most infamous grindhouse films ever made.
 The film notoriously enraged critics upon its release and even caused Roger Ebert to write one of the most scathing film reviews of his career.
-I Spit on Your Grave is trashy, sleazy, mean, brutal, and harrowing, with plenty of sex and violence to fueling a dozen exploitation pictures.
+I Spit on Your Grave is trashy, sleazy, mean, brutal, and harrowing, with plenty of sex and violence to fuel a dozen exploitation pictures.
 So what makes it so awesome?
 Folks, when this poor woman unleashes her fury, it will have you simultaneously cheering her on while covering your eyes and reaching for the barf bag.
 I Spit on Your Grave was remade in 2010, but the polished presentation and evidence of a studio budget failed to pack the punch of the gritty original.

 9.)
 The Texas Chain Saw Massacre (1974)